Riley-livingston/Tensorflow-Airbnb-Project/README.md

 <h1>Airbnb Listing Price Predictions with Tensorflow's Keras - Active Directory </h1>
 <h2>Key Findings</h2>

-With a root mean squared error (RMSE) of $67.79/night and a median price/night of $125, our model is not very useful in predicting prices/night for Airbnbs in NYC with our chosen features.
+With a root mean squared error (RMSE) of $67.79/night, a median price/night of $125 and 50% of listings failling between $75 and $200/night in the sample, our model is not very practical in predicting prices/night for Airbnbs in NYC with our chosen features.

+Our model has an R² 0.6532 meaning our features can only account for 65.32% of the variation in the dataset.
+Because we are looking for relatively high percision in predicting prices, Our overall model fit is not ideal.